nickk00324/assorted-data-shit/README.md

-# assorted data shit that i've worked on in the past
+# assorted data stuff that i've worked on in the past

-here is a bunch of assorted data shit i worked on in the past. why did i upload it? i dunno. bye!
+here is a bunch of assorted data stuff i worked on in the past. why did i upload it? i dunno. bye!